-One of my clients owns and operates a retail boutique in a busy section of town.
-They utilize a cash register point of sale system with a separate QuickBooks Desktop software to serve as their back-office bookkeeping system.
+My client, Ashley, owns and operates a retail boutique in a busy section of town.
+She utilizes a cash register point of sale system with a separate QuickBooks Desktop software to serve as their back-office bookkeeping system.

-For the first year or so of their operations, there were some major problems festering that resulted in consistently skewed figures, which included their Balance Sheet and Income Statement.
+For the first year or so of her business operations, there were some major problems festering that resulted in consistently skewed figures on her Balance Sheet and Income Statements.

 Their entire system was woefully behind and had to be caught up properly and in a timely manner in order to submit the books to the CPA for tax filing.

 To begin resolving their issues, I started with a review of all the bank statements from the inception of the business.
 I verified the information that was in the QuickBooks system with the actual bank statements to ensure that the records were properly recorded.
 Next, the client and I went through all past receipts for purchased inventory and I trained the client as we re-entered all the purchases into the POS system correctly.
 This step enabled us to ascertain the correct stock statuses and thus capitalize all the inventory in stock.
 The consignments were corrected by assigning them a stock status in the POS, but with a zero value.
 The client and I then performed a physical count of the entire store inventory.
 We completed the count in one evening (rather than over a period of several days) to ensure the most accurate stock statuses for the system to take over with automatic adjustments.

 Once all the data in the POS system was verified to be correct, we needed to import the data that had not yet been entered from the POS system into QuickBooks.
 To accomplish this, we chose a cut-off date for the data import and made sure to manually enter all the corrections into QuickBooks that we had made in the POS system.
 The good news here was that their QuickBooks does not track individual items in stock – only the aggregate total of the entire inventory asset value of the store.
 This made it possible to make journal entry adjustments to update the inventory asset value and cost of goods sold.